acquia/blt/README.md

 BLT (Build and Launch Tool) is a tool that generates new Drupal projects using a standardized template derived from Acquia Professional Services' best practices.

+You can find all BLT documentation on [Read the Docs](http://blt.readthedocs.io).

 ## Getting started

 See [INSTALL.md](INSTALL.md) to: